Ada-Developers-Academy/core-unit-1/representing-data/representing-data-in-lists-and-dictionaries.md

 The second dictionary should have a t-shirt color as the key, and the frequency of that t-shirt color as the value.

+Did you come to the same conclusion?
+If so, how?

 <!-- prettier-ignore-start -->
 ### !challenge
 * type: short-answer
 * id: 9523c54f-fd25-4dcf-be14-4d5a9ff33d43
-* title: What were your conclusions about dictionaries?
+* title: Did you come to the same conclusion?
+If so, how?

 ##### !question
-Did you come to the same conclusion?
-If so, how?
 Share your notes about what you observed in the above problem statement. **What pieces of the problem statement** directly helped you make those conclusions?
 ##### !end-question

 ##### !placeholder